-- 1. The District strongly supports and encourages principal initiatives to integrate physical activity into the regular classroom settings of their schools.
-Toward that end, principals shall: - Require the teaching of health education in the classroom that complements physical education by reinforcing the knowledge and self-management skills needed to maintain an active lifestyle and reduce time spent on sedentary activities, such as watching television and playing videogames. - Require opportunities for physical activity as part of other subject lessons.
-For example, classroom teachers may provide short physical activity breaks between lessons or classes, as appropriate.
+- i.
+Require the teaching of health education in the classroom that complements physical education by reinforcing the knowledge and self-management skills needed to maintain an active lifestyle and reduce time spent on sedentary activities, such as watching television and playing videogames. - ii.
+Provide professional development on ways to build physical activity into curriculum.
+The District may partner with community organizations to supportprofessional development opportunities for staff and educators. - iii.
+Require opportunities for physical activity as part of other subject lessons.
+For example, classroom teachers may provide short physical activity breaks between lessons or classes, as appropriate. - iv.
+Foster collaboration between physical education staff, teachers and paraprofessionals in school buildings through school wellness teams. - v.
+Identify inclusive opportunities for play for children of all abilities, sharing resources, and if needed, partner with community organizations. - b.
+Daily Recess

-2. Daily Recess

 Given the strong connection between physical exercise and academic achievement, in addition to physical education classroom time, the District requires that all elementary school principals provide students with at least 20 minutes a day of supervised recess during which staff should promote moderate to vigorous physical exercise as appropriate to individual student needs.
 Outdoor play is encouraged when weather conditions are appropriate.
-In the event that an elementary school principal believes that the school is unable to provide daily, supervised recess to all school students, the principal shall provide a written statement to the chief of schools no later than the end of the first full week of classes in September, describing the reasons why daily recess cannot be provided to all school students.
-As a pre-condition of the waiver, the principal shall confirm to the chief of schools that the school is complying with the Regulations of the Commissioner of Education with regard to the minimum amount of physical education required for elementary school students (currently 120 minutes of physical education in each calendar week).
-The chief of schools shall determine whether to grant the school principal's request to waive the recess requirement for the school year.
-The Superintendent or designee shall report to the Board of Education and to the Wellness Task Force annually the schools receiving such waivers and shall post notice of such waivers on the District website.
+In the event that an elementary school principal believes that the school is unable to provide daily, supervised recess to all school students, the school principal shall provide a written statement to the Chief of Schools no later than the end of the first full week of classes in September, describing the reasons why daily recess cannot be provided to all school students.
+As a pre-condition of the waiver, the school principal shall confirm to the Chief of Schools that the school is complying with the Regulations of the Commissioner of Education with regard to the minimum amount of physical education required for elementary school students (currently 120 minutes of physical education in each calendar week).
+The Chief of Schools shall determine whether to grant the school principal's request to waive the recess requirement for the school year.
+The Superintendent or designee shall report to the Board of Education and to the Wellness c.
+Physical Activity Opportunities Before and After School

+Task Force annually the schools receiving such waivers and shall post notice of such waivers on the District website.